New Taipei City Taipei, Taiwan Travel Guide

 Plan Ahead

 Fewer crowds compared to high season.
-Weather generally holds before full summer heat or after major typhoon periods.
+Weather generally holds before full summer the heat or after major typhoon periods.

 Be Prepared